Vasilyevsky Island: Economics, science and culture

-In recent centuries Vasilyevsky Island has provided a home both to academic life and to various industries.
+In recent centuries, Vasilyevsky Island has provided a home both to academic life and to various industries.

 Science and education

 The island's learning facilities have included the Imperial Academy of Sciences with its copious library, Saint Petersburg State University (including their Russian Language and Culture Institute), the 1st Army Cadet Corps (later the Military Academy of Supplies and Logistics) and the Naval Cadet Corps, and (among newer bodies) the Civil Service Academy (now termed the North-West Institute of the Russian Presidential Academy of National Economy and Public Administration).
-Many of these entities occupy historically significant buildings (for example the Saint Petersburg Mining Institute).
+Many of these entities occupy historically significant buildings (for example, the Saint Petersburg Mining Institute).

 The Russian Academy of Sciences with its branches has always had many of its research institutions in its cradle - on the island.
 They include the institutes of: soils study, zoology, optics, aerial photography, Precambrian and general geology, polymers, world ethnography and anthropology, physiology, chemistry of silicate and fireproof compounds.
-Possibly best-known of the institutes, the Institute of Russian Literature (known as Pushkin House) holds manuscripts and archives of Russian prominent writers of the past and of the present.
+Possibly best-known of the institutes, the Institute of Russian Literature (known as Pushkin House, named after poet Pushkin) holds manuscripts and archives of Russian prominent writers of the past and of the present.